Banking Cord Blood - FAQs

 What is the difference between public donation and private banking?

 Public banks store unrelated cord blood units that are donated for transplant or research.
-There is no initial cost to the donor; however, the cost of retrieving a cord blood unit from a public bank currently costs patients over $50,000 at a time when family finances can already be strained.1 The unfortunate reality is that less than half of all donated cord blood samples will ever be stored for future transplant.
-The chance of finding a donor match from a public bank is very low.
+There is no initial cost to the donor; however, the cost of retrieving a cord blood unit from a public bank currently costs patients over $50,000 at a time when family finances can already be strained.1 The unfortunate reality is that 80% of all donated cord blood samples will never be stored for future transplant.2 The chance of finding a donor match from a public bank is very low.

 Private banks store cord blood units for your family's future use.
 Private cord blood banking ensures that your baby's cord blood stem cells will be readily available, and will give your family the best chance for survival if a transplant is needed.